 Adam and Eve were two remarkable fellows.
 I had a great interview session with them.
-One that left me and probably you the reader with an actively thinking mind, trying to reflect and comprehend on all the insights you got.
+One that left me and probably you too with an actively thinking mind, trying to reflect and comprehend on all the insights you got.
 But this interview today…

-I am interviewing a baby, an aborted baby at that and I don’t know what to expect, though I’ve been having this hunch for the past few weeks since the appointment was fixed, that this would be remarkably different from that of Adam and Eve.
+I am interviewing a baby, an aborted baby at that and I don’t know what to expect.
+I’ve been having this hunch however, that this would be remarkably different from that of Adam and Eve’s.

-At least for one I don’t have to bother with what to wear that much, since I’m only but interviewing a baby, or so I think.
+At least for one I don’t have to bother with what to wearsince I’m only but interviewing a baby, or so I think.
 Just between me and you, what would a baby even know?

-Getting in touch with the aborted baby was harder than I thought, and I don’t know what to make of this difficulty.
-Not like I know why it happened this way, but I had to go through series of soul searching, self-examination, mental purification and consciously placing my thoughts under scrutiny before being able to secure this interview.
+Getting in touch with the aborted baby proved harder than I thought, and I don’t know what to make of this difficulty.
+Not like I know why it happened this way, but I was compelled to go through lots of soul searching, self-examination, mental purification and I had to consciously place my thoughts under scrutiny before I was eventually able to secure the interview.

-For a writer like me who is so close to being mentally derailed because of excessive truth speaking under mentally aggressive circumstances, it hasn’t been easy embracing normalcy again, but if this state of mind is what it takes to access yet another level of truth and to hear the story yet again from the horse’s mouth, then it is worth it.
+For a writer like me who is so close to being mentally derailed due to the habit of always writing the truth, even under mentally aggressive circumstances, it hasn’t been easy embracing normalcy again.
+But if this state of mind is what it takes to access yet another level of truth and to hear another side of the story yet again, then it is worth it.

 Which colour of tie do I wear?
 I have black, blue and red.
 Can you help me pick?

 Did I hear someone say red?
 Okay, red it is.
-It should go nice with my white shirt too.
-Don’t sneer at me if you think this is a fashion blunder though, because all I’ve been interested in most of my life has been the magical workings of ink on paper, and not the patterns of ripped jeans and classic suits and Rolex wristwatches, and other things that you fashionistas like be bothered about.
+It should go well with my white shirt too.
+Don’t sneer at me if you think this is a fashion blunder though, because all I’ve been interested in most of my life has been the magical workings of ink on paper, and not the patterns of ripped jeans, classic suits, Rolex wristwatches, and other things that you fashionistas like to be bothered about.

 This gives me chills.
-There’s something about my bloody redness that agitates me, I can’t just make sense of it.
+There’s something about the bloody redness that agitates me, I can’t just make sense of it.

-I pull off the tie and put the blue one on instead.
-Sorry to whoever suggested the red tie, that can’t work?
+I pull off the tie hurriedly and put the blue one on instead.
+Sorry to whoever suggested the red tie, but that can’t work.

 I take one last look at the mirror before getting my recorder and slipping it into my pocket, also picking my pen and pad.
-I forcefully had to upgrade from use of pen and paper after encountering a man like Adam, whose verbal swiftness left me chasing after his words, trying to document everything while battling the urge not to just drop the pen and wallow in the mental pool of sober reflection that Eve’s words on the other hand created.
+I forcefully had to upgrade from use of pen and paper after encountering a man like Adam whose verbal swiftness left me chasing after his words while trying to document everything, and also battling the urge not to just drop the pen and wallow in the mental pool of sober reflection that Eve’s words on the other hand created.